 There are only a few options available, which makes it very concise, and is backed by a very easy-to-use user interface.
 Talking about the features of GdMap, it can run on all POSIX machines and the file contents are displayed in multiple colour gradients to make it easier for you to distinguish between multiple small files spaced together.

-Furthermore, the user interface is also very friendly and the app comes in a very small package, which makes it the favourite app for most people.
+Furthermore, the user interface is also amicable, and the app comes in a small package, which makes it the favorite app for most people.
 The data is stored in an optimized database and if you are facing any kind of troubles using the program, you can always have a look at the documentation available on the official website, where you can find most information about the program and how to use it.
 There is also the online community, where you can get some assistance, lest you can’t find the solution to your problem in the documentation.

-Obviously, you can also change the colour scheme in the settings which eventually gives you more options for customization.
-One special ability of CrossDirStat is that you can also export the graphical representation of the disk usage to several formats, which include JSON, PNG and other popular formats, and I believe in the coming days, there will be other formats to export the graphical representations.
+Obviously, you can also change the color scheme in the settings which eventually gives you more options for customization.
+One special ability of CrossDirStat is that you can also export the graphical representation of the disk usage to several formats, which include JSON, PNG, and other popular formats, and I believe in the coming days, there will be other formats to export the graphical representations.

 You can also select a particular directory and create a tree structure of the same to Export it to JSON.
 So there are a number of options that you can find in CrossDirStat, which makes it a versatile utility even after being new in its galaxy.